The Value In Thinking Ahead

 Our full range of Key Guides can be found at:

 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 22 June 2021.
+This publication represents our understanding of the law and HM Revenue & Customs practice as at 20 July 2022.